Course description from the DTU course catalogue.

 Worksheet 6: Texture mapping

-Worksheet 7: Environment mapping and bump mapping
+Worksheet 7: Environment mapping and normal mapping

 Worksheet 8: Projection shadows and render pipeline